 The BaByliss Curl Secret is a product I’ve lusted after for the longest time, ever since its launch after watching countless YouTube tutorials and reading rave reviews.
 I even included in a Lust List post back in August last year.
 I own a huge amount of hair tools including hair rollers, curling wands, curling tongs, straighteners, waving wand etc – most of which are BaByliss as their tools are always quite innovative, good quality and as a whole very affordable.

 I love wearing my hair curly, but because my hair is so long and thick it usually results in considerable arm ache as it takes such a long time and I’d often find that by the time I’d finish the curls, the first curls I’d done would already be dropping out.
-The BaByliss Curl Secret appeared to be the answer to my hair curling prayers at a cost of £119.99, BaByliss available here at Argos.
+The BaByliss Curl Secret appeared to be the answer to my hair curling prayers at a cost of £119.99, BaByliss available here

 The BaByliss Curl Secret is an innovative, hand-held device which has pioneering ‘auto curl’ technology which claims to create beautiful, free-flowing curls with a long lasting effect.
 It works by drawing hair automatically into the ceramic, curl chamber where it is held softly and heated gently from all directions to form the perfect curl once released from the curl chamber.

 The BaByliss Curl Secret itself is a stunning purple colour, packed with multicoloured glitter which really sparkles.
 It comes with a detailed instruction leaflet with a step-by-step guide, a heatproof mat – which is a genius inclusion and a soft velvet drawstring bag to keep the Curl Secret in.

 I know the BaByliss Curl Secret is a more higher-end hair tool,